hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

     private IP address, public DNS name or private DNS name will used as the host for SSH.
     The default behaviour if inside a VPC is to use the public IP address if available, otherwise the private IP address will be used.
 If not in a VPC the public DNS name will be used.
+Also works for WinRM.

-    Where Packer is configured for an outbound proxy but WinRM traffic should be direct `ssh_interface` must be set to `private_dns` and `<region>.compute.internal` included in the `NO_PROXY` environment variable.
+    Where Packer is configured for an outbound proxy but WinRM traffic should be direct, `ssh_interface` must be set to `private_dns` and `<region>.compute.internal` included in the `NO_PROXY` environment variable.